krutikabapat/krutikabapat.github.io/_posts/2019-10-17-Swish-Vs-Mish-Latest-Activation-Functions.md

 ## Comparsion between Swish And Mish

-The figure below shows the comparison between the deratives of the activation functions Mish and Swish.
+The figure below shows the comparison between the derivatives of the activation functions Mish and Swish.
 We study the nature of the graphs and some results about them.
 ![png](https://raw.githubusercontent.com/krutikabapat/krutikabapat.github.io/master/assets/mish_swish_com.png)

-1. Mish also outperforms in case of Noisy Input conditions as compared to other activation fucntions.
+1. Mish also outperforms in case of Noisy Input conditions as compared to other activation functions.

 ![png](https://raw.githubusercontent.com/krutikabapat/krutikabapat.github.io/master/assets/mish_noise.png)